maxwelltsai/neural-symplectic-integrator/README.md

 This project is still highly experimental, and many things can break down.
 It is not a drop-in replacement for a traditoinal N-body integrator.
 Comments/contributions are welcome!

 # Publication
-A paper related to this project has been accepted by the NeurIPS 2021 workshop "Machine Learning and the Physical Sciences".
-The link to the paper will be updated here soon.
+Cai, Maxwell X. ; Portegies Zwart, Simon ; Podareanu, Damian: "Neural Symplectic Integrator with Hamiltonian Inductive Bias for the Gravitational N-body Problem",  accepted by the NeurIPS 2021 workshop "Machine Learning and the Physical Sciences". https://arxiv.org/abs/2111.15631